Australia orders Chinese investors to sell down stake in rare earths miner

 A disposal order issued by Chalmers on Sunday said Yuxiao Fund had 60 days to dispose of 80 million shares it bought in September.
 Yuxiao Fund is the Singapore-registered private investment vehicle of Chinese national Wu Yuxiao, Reuters has previously reported.

-Northern Minerals has said the fund was controlled by Wu Tao, the chairman of mainland China-based Jinan Yuxiao Group.
+The fund had sought Foreign Investment Review Board (FIRB) approval to raise its ownership to 19.9% in 2022, from 9.81% of Northern Minerals, but was declined last year.

-Yuxiao Fund was restricted by the Australian government from increasing its stake in Northern Minerals in February 2023.
+Northern Minerals, which had no immediate comment, has said the fund was controlled by Wu Tao, the chairman of mainland China-based Jinan Yuxiao Group.

 Other foreign shareholders ordered to dispose of shares within 60 days include Ximei Liu, Xi Wang, and Black Stone Resources, the notice said.